muritane/coordination-architecture/topological_independence.md

 # Topological Independence in Social and Execution Systems

-## Purpose

-This document formalizes **topological independence** as a structural property of bounded execution systems, particularly in social contexts where coordination is often mediated by narrative acceptance, expectation, or informal authority.

-Topological independence is treated neither as detachment, contrarianism, nor emotional distance, but as a **configuration of constraints** in which one executor’s decisions are not bindable by another’s interpretive power.

-The goal is to:

-* define topological independence precisely,
-* distinguish it from exit, defiance, or dominance,
-* explain why it is destabilizing inside narrative-based domains,
-* and specify the conditions under which it is coherent and viable.

-This document is **descriptive and diagnostic**, not normative.
-It maps constraints.
+## Decoupling from Narrative Constraint Under Bounded Execution

 ---

-## Executive Summary (Compressed)
+## Status and Intent

+This document specifies **topological independence** as a **structural property** of bounded execution systems, with particular relevance to social domains where coordination is commonly mediated by:

+- narrative acceptance,
+- expectation,
+- informal authority,
+- and reinterpretive enforcement.

+Topological independence is not treated as detachment, contrarianism, dominance, or emotional distance.
+It is treated as a **configuration of constraints** in which an executor’s decisions are not bindable by another actor’s interpretive power.

+The account is **descriptive and diagnostic**, not normative.

+---

+## Core Claim

-Topological independence exists when an executor’s decision-making is constrained only by executional invariants, explicit metrics, and chosen closures, and not by another actor’s narrative acceptance, expectations, or reinterpretation power.
+Topological independence exists when an executor’s decision-making is constrained only by:

+- executional invariants,
+- explicit metrics,
+- chosen closures,
+- and borne load,

+and **not** by another actor’s narrative acceptance, expectations, or reinterpretation.

 In such configurations, interpretive pressure has no binding force.

-This independence is often misperceived as avoidance or arrogance because it withdraws participation from the narrative domain that others rely on for coordination.
-Topological independence is structurally legitimate but socially destabilizing in narrative-only regimes.
+This condition is structurally legitimate, but socially destabilizing inside narrative-based coordination regimes.

 ---